 Cruises usually operate in April-May.

 Field Guide to the Wildlife of New Zealand by J Fitter.
-A & C Black, 2010.
+Helm, 2010.

 Birds of Melanesia by G Dutson.
-Helm, 2011. (covers New Caledonia).
+Helm, 2011. (covers New Caledonia and the Solomon Islands).

 Birds of the Solomons, Vanuatu and New Caledonia by C Doughty, N Day and A Plant.
 Helm, 1999.

 A Field Guide to The Birds of Hawaii and the Tropical Pacific by H D Pratt, P L Bruner and D G Berrett.
 PUP, 1987.